Miami Heat: Head coaches

 There have been six head coaches for the Miami Heat.
 Ron Rothstein was the franchise's first head coach, serving from 1988 through 1991; he remains as assistant coach.
 Kevin Loughery was his successor from 1991 to 1995, guiding the Heat to their first two playoff berths in 1992 and 1994.
 Loughery was fired 46 games into the 1994–95 season, posting a 17–29 record.
 Alvin Gentry, an assistant coach who joined in 1991, was brought in to replace Loughery on an interim basis.
 Miami went 15–21 for the final 36 games, and Gentry moved to the Detroit Pistons the following season.

 In the summer of 1995, owner Micky Arison hired Pat Riley as the head coach and team president.
-At eleven years, Riley is the longest-tenured head coach in the franchise's history, as well its all-time leader in total wins and games coached.
 Upon suffering a 25–57 record in the 2002–03 season, Riley abruptly announced his retirement, but remained as team president.
 He elevated assistant coach Stan Van Gundy as his replacement.
 Van Gundy is Miami's all-time leader for the highest winning percentage in the regular season (.605), having led Miami to a 42–40 record in his first season and a 59–23 record in his second year.
-He spearheaded Miami's 2005 campaign, where they held the top seed in the east, swept their first two playoff opponents and made it to the Conference Finals.
+He spearheaded Miami's 2005 campaign, where they held the top seed in the east, swept their first two playoff opponents and made it to the conference finals.

 An 11–10 record early into the 2005–06 season prompted Riley to come out of retirement and replace Van Gundy.
 Shortly thereafter, Riley would win his fifth and final championship as a head coach, as well as Miami's first championship in 2006.
 Riley would retire permanently following the 15-win 2007–08 season, but once again remained as team president.
 His hand-picked replacement, longtime assistant Erik Spoelstra, is the current Heat head coach, a position he has held since 2008.
 At 38, he was the youngest head coach in the league at the time, as well as the first Filipino-American head coach in league history.
 Spoelstra led the team to four consecutive appearances in the NBA Finals, culminating in back-to-back championships in 2012 and 2013.

 Franchise accomplishments and awards

 Franchise leaders

 Bold denotes still active with team.
 Italic denotes still active but not with team.